uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 It doesn't assume that they have encountered matrices before, but if students are completely new to matrix algebra and are also weak in algebra in general, the explanation in this chapter might be a little minimal for them, and extra help will be needed.
 There are good resources around that explain matrices, although they likely provide more detail than needed.
 The
-[Khan academy](https://www.khanacademy.org/math/precalculus/precalc-matrices) have videos and quizzes explaining matrices (we are particularly interested in multiplying a matrix by a vector, which is what is happening when a matrix transform is applied to a point  - the point is the vector).
+[Khan academy](https://www.khanacademy.org/math/precalculus/precalc-matrices) have videos and quizzes explaining matrices (we are particularly interested in multiplying a matrix by a vector, which is what is happening when a matrix transform is applied to a point &ndash; the point is the vector).

 Other explanations aimed at school students include:
 - [Math is Fun - Matrix multiplying](http://www.mathsisfun.com/algebra/matrix-multiplying.html)
 - [Math in Sight - Matrix vector multiplication](http://mathinsight.org/matrix_vector_multiplication)
 - [Math Planet - Transformation using matrices](http://www.mathplanet.com/education/geometry/transformations/transformation-using-matrices)
-- [Wikipedia entry on matrix transformation](https://en.wikipedia.org/wiki/Transformation_matrix) - which likely has too much extra detail for students in it
+- [Wikipedia entry on matrix transformation](https://en.wikipedia.org/wiki/Transformation_matrix) &ndash; which likely has too much extra detail for students in it

 {panel end}